U-Company/tamplar/README.md

+# NOTICE

+We don't use this repo.
+Instead of, we use [cookiecutter](https://github.com/cookiecutter/cookiecutter) and makefile in each repo layout.

 # Tamplar

 Tamplar is service generator.
 This project can to help you control your local development.
 We think, you should development